BJP wickets are falling, party couldn't fathom our strategy: Akhilesh after inducting deserters | Politics

 Maurya too referred to the 80-20 remark.
 “Now it will be 15 and 85.
 Eighty-five is ours, there will be divisions in the 15 as well,” he said.
 He also vowed to “finish” the BJP.

 Using wrestling terms, the new entrant challenged BJP leaders to try whatever move they wanted.
-"I will ground you into the earth.
-I will finish the Bharatiya Janata Party as the time has come to rid Uttar Pradesh of your oppression."
-Maurya was the first to desert the BJP, and the move was followed by similar announcement by others -- mostly leaders from the Other Backward Classes who claimed that the ruling party had ignored their community.
+“I will ground you into the earth.
+I will finish the Bharatiya Janata Party as the time has come to rid Uttar Pradesh of your oppression.”
+Maurya was the first to desert the BJP, and the move was followed by similar announcement by others.

 Apart from Maurya, his former cabinet colleague Dharam Singh Saini and five other BJP MLA joined the SP on Friday.